 Give it a go.
 You will meet lovely people, make new friends and provide a good foundation for the next generation of chemical engineers.

-This is the first in a series of articles that highlight the variety of work done by IChemE member volunteers.
+This is the first article in a series that highlights the variety of work done by IChemE member volunteers.